 “I do not hold them accountable except that they have to choose a different bin everyday.
 The bins are numbered 1-5.
 I may incorporate a 1-5 checklist for them this year so they can remember which bins they have done for the week.”

-How to Store Morning Bins
+Step 6: How to Store Morning Bins

 Keep morning bins in an accessible, easy-to-reach place in the classroom.
 Students should be able to take out and put away bins independently.

-What is the teacher doing during morning bin time?
+What is the teacher doing?

 When morning bins are first introduced, observe to ensure that students are on task and using materials appropriately.
 As students get used to the morning bin routine, this allows your morning time a bit of flexibility.
 This is the time to get ALL THE THINGS done to start your school day.
-Attendance, lunch count, last-minute parent emails, reviewing lesson plans, discussions with specialists and assistant teachers, working one-on-one or small group with students for quick review or check-in, or assessing skills.
+Attendance, lunch count, last-minute parent emails, reviewing lesson plans, discussions with specialists and assistant teachers, working one-on-one or in a small group with students for quick review or check-in, or assessing skills.
 This is also a time to talk, observe, engage and connect with your students.

 Share your tips for a successful morning bin routine in the comments!

-2 Comments
+8 Comments

 1. Lisa Sherrill